Naruo Golf Club: New course

 The Naruo course was steadily expanded, and in 1924 a full 18 holes were completed.
 But in 1927, severe economic constraints forced the course to be shortened to nine holes.

 The Club members were desperate for a new course, so they entrusted its development to the club's most stalwart members, the Crane brothers—Joe E., Harry C. and Bertie E. Crane.
 Every weekend the brothers inspected candidate sites all over the Kansai area until they happened upon the location where the present course was built.

-Course completed in present-days form
+Course completed in present-day form

 Harry C. Crane had long sought validation of his course by a famous golf course designer.
 In 1930, Charles Hugh Alison came to Japan to design the Asaka course for the Tokyo Golf Club.
 He also designed golf courses in Hirono and Kawana.
 Crane asked Alison to survey the Naruo golf course and offer recommendations.
 Alison spent a full week on the project in early 1931.
 In his report he wrote, “The skeletal construction uses the site’s features well, and no changes are required.”
 At the same time he submitted detailed recommendations to improve 16 of the 18 holes.